mlcdf/shelob/README.md

 ## Usage

 All API access is over HTTPS, and accessed from https://shelob.glitch.me.
-All data is sent and received as JSON.

 ### Collection of a user by category